nvillanova/CentralGalaxiesTNG300_paperIII/README.md

-- parameter_space.py: contains the python class ParameterSpace to define a python object for the set of features to be predicted, i.e., the dimensions of the parameter space of the modeled (joint) distribution.
+- parameter_space.py: contains the python class ParameterSpace to define a python object for the set of features.
+This is used for the predicted properties, i.e., the dimensions of the parameter space of the modeled (joint) distribution.
 - get_prediction.py: example script to load the models, generate predicted samples, and compare with the reference.